kastnerc/totokos-backend/README.md

 ### Login

-And this final code in the authentication section is used to detect if a user has the role of an employee. if the user does not, then the progrm prevents them from commiting potentially harmful modifications to the database.
+And this final code in the authentication section is used to detect if a user has the role of an employee. if the user does not, then the program prevents them from committing potentially harmful modifications to the database.

 ![Screenshot 2024-11-15 222855](https://github.com/user-attachments/assets/0b6062f9-7aa9-497a-a968-2e5c0f581854)